MetaLang/d-articles/std-variant is everything cool about d.md

-std.variant Is Everything Cool About D
+# std.variant Is Everything Cool About D

-I recently read a great article by matt Kline on how [std.visit is everything wrong with modern C++]().
-Being quite out practice with C++ (I have long since left for the grenner pastures of D), I was curious as to how things had changed in my absence with all the new features added in the past couple of major revisions to the language.
+I recently read a great article by Matt Kline on how [std.visit is everything wrong with modern C++](https://bitbashing.io/std-visit.html).
+Being quite out of practice with C++ (I have long since left for the grenner pastures of D), I was curious as to how things had changed in my absence with all the new features added in the past couple of major revisions to the language.

 Despite my relative unfamiliarity with post-2003 C++, I had heard about the addition of a library-based sum type in C++17.
-My curiosity was mildly piqued by the news, but like many new additions to C++ in the past decade, D has had a completely library-based sum type [for years]().
-Given the oft-repeated criticism that C++ is a convoluted, complex mess, and the seemingly sensational title of Mr. Kline's article, I wanted to see just what was so bad about std::visit, and get a feel for how well D's equivalent of std::variant and std::visit measures up.
+My curiosity was mildly piqued by the news, but like many new additions to C++ in the past decade, D has had a completely library-based sum type [for years](https://github.com/dlang/phobos/blob/eec6be69edec9601f9f856afcd25a797e845c181/std/variant.d).
+Given the oft-repeated criticism that C++ is a convoluted, complex mess, and the seemingly sensational title of Mr. Kline's article, I wanted to see just what was so bad about `std::visit`, and get a feel for how well D's equivalent measures up.

 My intuition going in was that the author was exaggerating for the sake of an interesting article.
 After all, while the ergonomic of D templates are much improved over C++, the underlying mechanics are broadly the same.
-I was dubious that the code could be much worse than if std::visit were implemented in D.
+I was dubious that the code could be much worse than if `std::visit` were implemented in D.

 For the record, my intuition was completely and utterly wrong.

-	Before we continue, let me quickly introduce D's [std.variant]() module.
-The module centres around the `Variant` type, which is not actually a sum type like C++'s std::variant, but a type-safe container that can contain a value of any type.
-This is akin to std::any as opposed to std::variant, with the unfortunate coincidence that C++ used the same name for its implementation of a sum type instead.
+Before we continue, let me quickly introduce D's [std.variant](https://dlang.org/phobos/std_variant.html) module.
+The module centres around the [Variant](https://dlang.org/phobos/std_variant.html#.Variant) type, which is not actually a sum type like C++'s `std::variant`, but a type-safe container that can contain a value of any type.
+This is akin to C++'s `std::any` as opposed to `std::variant`, with the unfortunate coincidence that C++ used the same name for its implementation of a sum type instead.
 The `Variant` type is used as follows:

 ```D